Unai Emery

 Unai Emery Etxegoien (born 3 November 1971) is a Spanish football manager and former player who is the head coach of Premier League club Aston Villa.
+He is widely regarded as one of the best managers in the world.
+Since 2021, he is also the majority shareholder of fourth-tier Spanish club Real Unión.

 After a career spent playing mostly in Spain's Segunda División, Emery transitioned into coaching after retiring in 2004.
 He began at Lorca Deportiva, where he achieved promotion to the Segunda División in his first season.
 He then joined Almería, whom he led to promotion to La Liga for the first time in the club's history.
 He subsequently moved to Valencia, leading the team to top-three finishes.
-After leaving Valencia, he coached Spartak Moscow for six months, before moving to Sevilla in 2013.
+After his contract was not renewed at Valencia, he moved to Spartak Moscow for six months but was sacked due to poor performance, before moving to Sevilla in 2013, where he won an unprecedented three consecutive Europa Leagues.

-At Sevilla, Emery won an unprecedented three consecutive Europa Leagues, and moved to French club Paris Saint-Germain in 2016.
-There, he won a Ligue 1 title, two Coupe de France titles, two Coupe de la Ligues, and two Trophée des Champions, which included a domestic quadruple in his second season.
+Emery moved to French club Paris Saint-Germain in 2016.
+There, he won a Ligue 1 title, two Coupe de France titles, two Coupe de la Ligues, and two Trophée des Champions, including a domestic quadruple in his second season.
 After the expiry of his contract, Emery was appointed as head coach of English club Arsenal in 2018, succeeding Arsène Wenger.
-He finished Europa League runner-up in his first season, before being dismissed in November 2019 after a string of poor results.
+He finished Europa League runner-up in his first season, before being dismissed in November 2019.
 He was hired by Villarreal in July 2020, where he won the Europa League in his first season and guided the club to a Champions League semi-final run in the following season.
+In October 2022, he returned to the Premier League to manage Aston Villa and guided them to a UEFA Conference League semi-final in 2024 and the Champions League quarter-finals a year later after successfully finishing in the top four of the Premier League.

-Early life and playing career
+Early and personal life

 Emery was born in Hondarribia, Gipuzkoa, Basque Country.
 He is a native speaker of the Basque language.
 His father and grandfather, named Juan and Antonio respectively, were also footballers, both goalkeepers.
 The former appeared for several clubs in the second tier including Real Unión, while the latter competed with that club in the top division.
 Emery's uncle, Román, played as a midfielder.
 In July 2021, the Emery family completed a takeover of Real Unión, and his brother Igor became club president.

+Emery's wife is Luisa Fernández.
+Their son Lander, also a goalkeeper, played for Aston Villa's Under-21s team between January 2024 and July 2025 and currently plays for Real Unión - the third member of the Emery family to wear the goalkeeper jersey for the club.